 With the visibility field next to each display form the user can control the KML element <minLodPixels>, see [Wilson 2008]: measurement in screen pixels that represents the minimum limit of the visibility range for a given <Region>.
 A <Region> is in the generated tiled exports equivalent to a tile.
 The <maxLodPixels> value is identical to the <minLodPixels> of the next visible display form, so that display forms are seamlessly switched when the viewer zooms in or out.
 The last visible display form has a <maxLodPixels> value of -1, that is, visible to infinite size.
 Visibility ranges can start at a value of 0 (they do not have to, though).
 Please note that the region size in pixels depends on the chosen tile size.
 Thus, if the tile size is reduced also the visibility ranges should be reduced.
 Increases in steps of a third of the tile side length are recommended.
 An example of a good combination for a tile size of about 250m x 250m could be: Footprint, visible from 50 pixels, Geometry, visible from 125 pixels, COLLADA/glTF, visible from 200 pixels.
 Some display forms, like Extruded in this example, can be skipped.
 The visibility field only becomes enabled for bounding box exports; single building exports are always visible.

-Feature Classes.
+Feature Types.
 Similar to CityGML imports and exports it is also possible to select what top-level feature types shall be displayed in a KML/COLLADA/glTF export.
 With the selection tree panel [7] it is possible to pick each category individually and also leave single categories out, i.e.: export CityFurniture and WaterBody only, or export everything but Building and so on.
 Between LoD1 and LoD4 all feature types are available.
 For LoD0 only those top-level feature types offering LoD0 geometry in the CityGML 2.0 schema (Building, Waterbody, LandUse, Transportation and GenericCityObject) are selectable, whereas the rest of the feature class checkboxes will become automatically disabled.

 Note: Support for Relief features in KML/COLLADA/glTF exports is currently limited to the type TIN_RELIEF.
 Other Relief types such as MASSPOINT_RELIEF, BREAKLINE_RELIEF, and RASTER_RELIEF are not supported currently.
 Also, due to the usually wide-streched area of Relief features and the non-clipping nature of the BoundingBox filter it is recommended to export Relief features in a single step making use of the no tiling option and using an extensive enough BoundingBox.
 As an alternative, the digital terrain model data can be divided in smaller ReliefComponents tailored to match the tiling settings of the desired export (their area contained in or equal to the resulting tiles).
 This requires altering the original data nevertheless and, as such, it must be done before the CityGML contents are imported into the database at all.